I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 Excuse me just a second.

-And she's up there promoting, you know, she got this bus tour she's going on out there with uh with Cheryl Crow.
+And she's up there promoting, you know, she got this bus tour going on out there with Cheryl Crow.

-Open letter to me about how I don't understand anything, and they're thanking me for making their points about global warming and all this erratic, seemingly unseasonable, cool weather that we have had uh in in in these months that everybody associates with spring.
+Open letter to me about how I don't understand anything, and they're thanking me for making their points about global warming and all this erratic, seemingly unseasonable, cool weather that we have had in these months that everybody associates with spring.

-So Joe Kernan's talking to uh Lori David said, Look, this is something way out in the future.
+So Joe Kernan's talking to Lori David said, look, this is something way out in the future.

-We're gonna have to deploy a lot of resources for this.
+We're going to have to deploy a lot of resources for this.

-Does it really make sense to do it uh what when we got all these pressing problems that are so near term?
+Does it really make sense to do it when we've got all these pressing problems that are so near term?

 I don't know how you can say this is way out in the future.

-We're seeing the impact impact right now, and uh they're all around us.
+We're seeing the impacts right now, and they're all around us.

 I mean, there are records being broken every single day.